jhueckelheim/ParAD/README.md

   - slices, strides: It would be nice to support `1:3` etc. as index expressions.
   - nested scopes and writes: If `hasSafeReadAccess` holds within each `if`-block, then it still holds globally.
 Also, if it holds between writes to variables occuring in index expressions, then it holds globally.
 With the current implementation, all branches or writes invalidate the analysis.
   - the analysis should be done per subroutine, function, etc.

+  ## Limitations
+Besides the aforementioned limitations of the OpenMP parser and LoopInspector, pyscopad could be improved in many ways:

+ - Only OpenMP parallel loops with no synchronisation constructs are supported.
+More pragmas could be handled, e.g. tasks, targets, atomic, critical, master, ...
+ - LoopInspector is written for Fortran, having in mind that all variables are declared outside the parallel loop.
+For C programs, the scoping rules and analysis must be refined in several ways, to take into account the fact that multiple variables in different parts of the code may have the same name.